-Anker PowerCore 20100 Portable Battery
+Anker PowerCore Slim 10K PD Portable Battery

 Taking photos, looking up directions, sitting in a transit lounge for hours.
-Travel’s hard on smartphone batteries… and let’s face it, they’re not that great to start with.
+Travel’s hard on smartphone batteries… and let’s face it, they’re usually not that great to start with.

-aLLreLi 4-Port USB Wall Charger
+LENCENT 4-Port USB Wall Charger

-I’ve recommended this 4-way USB charger for a while, and for good reason.
+We’ve recommended this 4-way USB charger for a while, and for good reason.
 It’s one of the most genuinely useful tech accessories for travelers, at a very reasonable price.

-Anker Powerline+ Extra-Long Charging Cable
+Anker Powerline III Extra-Long Charging Cable

 You can’t get much simpler than a charging cable, right?

-They’re the kind of thing nobody thinks too much about, until they stop working somewhere you can’t buy a replacement, or don’t reach from the power socket to anywhere useful.
+They’re the kind of thing nobody thinks too much about, until they stop working somewhere you can’t buy a replacement or don’t reach from the power socket to anywhere useful.
 Sadly, both of those problems aren’t exactly uncommon.